The state of the union, according to President Biden’s worried supporters

 The final plan, passed in November, is $1.2 trillion, just over half the original size.
 Green is not ready to celebrate.
 “It could be a good thing,” she said.
 “Let’s see what happens, because there are always those that are looking to redirect the funding.”

-Green acknowledges that it’s still early in the Biden administration, too soon to gauge the effect he’ll have on communities like hers.
+Green acknowledges that it’s still early in the Biden administration — too soon to gauge the effect he’ll have on communities like hers.
 She plans to watch his address on Tuesday night.

 “I understand your first year you’re in office, you spend it more cleaning up … from the last administration,” she said.
 “We may not see the real benefits of Biden being in office until he’s gone.”

 Green’s attention this weekend turned to the “very frightening situation” unfolding in Ukraine.
-She was glad to see the United States and its allies impose heavy sanctions on Russia, but she thinks that the strongest actions going forward will need to come from European nations and maybe China.
+She was glad to see the United States and its allies impose heavy sanctions on Russia, but she thinks that the strongest actions will need to come from European nations and maybe China.

 “On one hand, you want some nation to go in physically and help support the people,” she said.
 “But then, on the other hand … nobody wants a World War III.
 Nobody wants to be drawn into that.”